anth226/pelagrino-project/README.md

 - Create an account details management page, allowing users to update their information.
 - Build an order history page and functionality to enable users to track their previous purchases.
 - Implement a content management system (CMS) to facilitate easy editing of static page content.

-# Requirements
-- Strong proficiency in JavaScript/TypeScript and web development technologies.
-- Experience with MedusaJS for backend and admin functionality.
-- Proficiency in Nuxt3 for developing storefronts.
-- Familiarity with plugin development and integration.
-- Knowledge of media handling and manipulation for images, videos, and 360-degree views.
-- Solid understanding of database design and management.
-- Experience with frontend development, including responsive design and user interface implementation.
-- Ability to work collaboratively in a team environment and meet project deadlines.
-- Strong problem-solving and debugging skills.
-- Excellent communication and documentation skills.

 # Deliverables